CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to CLC/add-claim-storage-clc-clc.md

 }}}

 ### Article Overview
-This article explains how to attach storage on a SRN in CenturyLink Cloud.
-After the SRN has been registered with the SafeHaven Console, the next step is to attach storage to it before creating Protection Groups.
+This article explains how to attach storage on production site SRN and recovery site SRN in CenturyLink Cloud.
+After the SRNs have been registered with the SafeHaven Console, the next step is to attach storage to it before creating Protection Groups.

 **NOTE**: For ease of management and troubleshooting it is recommended that the user creates one Storage Pool per Protection Group.